dbushong/async-q/README.md

 the worker has completed some tasks, all of the promises returned from calls to push will be resolved.

-__Arguments__
+##### Arguments

 * worker(tasks) - A promise-returning function for processing an array of queued tasks.
 * payload - An optional integer for determining how many tasks should be processed per round; if omitted, the default is unlimited.

-__Cargo objects__
+##### Cargo objects

-The cargo object returned by this function has the following properties and
+The cargo object returned by this function is an EventEmitter:

-methods:
+###### Functions

 * length() - a function returning the number of items waiting to be processed.
+* push(task) - add a new task to the queue, returns a promise that is resolved once the worker has finished processing the task.
+  Instead of a single task, an array of tasks can be submitted in which case an array of promises will be returned.

+###### Properties

 * payload - an integer for determining how many tasks should be process per round.
 This property can be changed after a cargo is created to alter the payload on-the-fly.

-* push(task) - add a new task to the queue, returns a promise that is resolved once the worker has finished processing the task.
-  Instead of a single task, an array of tasks can be submitted in which case an array of promises will be returned.
+###### Events

+You may receive events with `cargoObj.on 'foo', -> ...`

-* saturated - a callback that is called when the queue length hits the concurrency and further tasks will be queued
+* saturated - emitted when the queue length hits the payload and further tasks will be queued
-* empty - a callback that is called when the last item from the queue is given to a worker
+* empty - emitted when the last item from the queue is given to a worker
-* drain - a callback that is called when the last item from the queue has returned from the worker
+* drain - emitted when the last item from the queue has returned from the worker

-__Example__
+          NOTE: actions contigent on the promise returned from the `push()` that queued the final task will not have finished when the drain event is fired; if you wish to run after that, do something like: `cargoObj.on 'drain', -> process.nextTick -> ...` or use a `Q.all(...).then(...)` on those promises instead.

+##### Example

 ```coffee
 # create a cargo object with payload 2